 Click here to sign up!

-For a great overview of the entire tour, here’s a link to a longer 9 minute video one of our participants made!
+For a great overview of the entire tour, here’s a link to a longer 9 minute video one of our 2018 participants created!

 Day 0 (afternoon before cycle tour).
 We meet at our hotel in Royal Tunbridge Wells, site of the historic “Pantiles” pedestrian section of restaurants and shops, and check out our bikes.